Pea galaxy: Later studies

 The second graph (on the right; fig.2 in paper) plots O/H vs. stellar mass.
 The 2D histogram of SDSS SFGs is shown in logarithmic scale and their best likelihood fit is shown by a black solid line.
 The subset of 62 GPs are indicated by circles and their best linear fit is shown by a dashed line.
 For comparison we also show the quadratic fit presented in Amorin et al. 2010 for the full sample of 80 GPs.
 SFGs at z ≥ 2 by Erb et al. are also shown by asterisks for comparison.

 The third graph (on the left; fig.3 in paper) plots N/O vs. stellar mass.
 Symbols as in fig.1.

 The fourth graph (on the right; fig.4 in paper) plots O/H vs. B-band (rest-frame) absolute magnitude.
 The meaning of symbols is indicated.
 Distances used in computing (extinction corrected) absolute magnitudes were, in all cases, calculated using spectroscopic redshifts and the same cosmological parameters.
 The dashed line indicates the fit to the HII galaxies in the Luminosity-Metallicity Relationship (MZR) given by Lee et al. 2004.

 The fifth graph (on the left; fig.5 in paper) plots gas mass fraction vs. metallicity.
 Different lines correspond to closed-box models at different yields, as indicated in the legend.
-Open and filled circles are GPs which are above and below the fit to their MZR.
+Open and filled circles are GPs that are above and below the fit to their MZR.
 Diamonds are values for the same Wolf-Rayet galaxies as in Fig. 4.

 GTC-OSIRIS spectrophotometry

-In February 2012, authors R. Amorin, E. Perez-Montero, J. Vilchez and P. Papaderos published a paper titled "The star formation history and metal content of the "Green Peas".
+In February 2012, authors R. Amorin et al. published a paper titled "The star formation history and metal content of the "Green Peas".
 New detailed GTC-OSIRIS spectrophotometry of three galaxies" in which they presented the findings of observations carried out using the Gran Telescopio Canarias at the Roque de los Muchachos Observatory.
-They gather deep broad-band imaging and long-slit spectroscopy of 3 GPs using high precision equipment.
+They gather deep broad-band imaging and long-slit spectroscopy of 3 GPs using high-precision equipment.

 Their findings show that the three GPs display relatively low extinction, low oxygen abundances and high nitrogen-to-oxygen ratios.
 Also reported are the clear signatures of Wolf–Rayet stars, of which a population are found (between ~800 and ~1200).
 A combination of population and evolutionary synthesis models strongly suggest a formation history dominated by starbursts.
 These models show that these three GPs currently undergo a major starburst producing between ~4% and ~20% of their stellar mass.
 However, as these models imply, they are old galaxies having formed most of their stellar mass several billion years ago.
 The presence of old stars has been spectroscopically verified in one of the three galaxies by the detection of Magnesium.
 Surface photometry, using data from the Hubble Space Telescope archive, indicates that the three GPs possess an exponential low surface brightness envelope (see Low-surface-brightness galaxy).
 This suggests that GPs are identifiable with major episodes in the assembly history of local Blue Compact Dwarf galaxies.

 The three galaxies are (using SDSS references):